 Here’s the thing.
 ‘Keep the barges coming’ means you don’t have to spend zillions on marketing or create the next super bowl ad or immerse your industry on a one-off mega campaign.
 You just need to take small consistent steps.
 And as a side benefit, it takes the pressure off your people, your finances your time and ultimately leads to stronger relationships.

-Other articles on innovation include ‘How do I foster an innovation culture in my team?’ and ‘3 Big innovation barriers’
+Other articles on innovation include ‘How do I foster an innovation culture in my team?’ or ‘What if disruption is holding you back?’ and ‘3 Big innovation barriers’